 Traveling fascinates me.
 Nepal is filled with natural beauty and I have always dreamed of exploring these places whenever possible.
 During my tenure at eastern Nepal, I went around some spectacular places like Kanyam, Mai Pokhari, Tinjure, Milke and much more.
 Basantapur area in Tehrathum extends till Milke in Sankhuwasabha which is also known as the ‘rhododendron capital’ of Nepal.
 It takes around 4 days trek to go around this place and I was lucky to trek this area during rhododendron season.

 After I got transferred to Kathmandu, I got the chance to explore hiking routes in the valley.
 I did so by going around places like Champadevi, Nagarjun, Namobuddha, and Lakuri Bhanjyang.
 These hikes were helpful to keep me motivated for something bigger and better.
-Everest Base Camp Trek was in my wishlist for long and finally, in October 2015, my moment arrived.
+Trek to Everest Base Camp was in my wishlist for long and finally, in October 2015, my moment arrived.

 “All my bags are packed and I am ready to go”, is one of the popular songs by John Denver.
 This first line from the song says it all.
 I finally decided to go Everest Base Camp trek.
 Before I went to one of the most exciting treks in the world I did some hikes around Kathmandu.
 This helped me a lot in improving my walking capacity.
 There are so many talks about EBC trek that I could barely resist myself from going to this trip.
 I had been planning it since last year and the day finally arrived.
 My excitement level was on top and there was adrenaline rush through my body.